 The first step involves entering the site, device, advanced settings, and site contact details.

 When you configure sites using a site template, the following screen is displayed.

 - Choosing a Site Profile auto-populates the site, interface, and WAN links parameters based on the site profile configuration.

 - Site Address and Site Name are auto-populated based on the details provided in the previous step.

-- Device Model can be picked based on the hardware model or virtual appliance used at a given site.
+- Device Model and Sub-Model can be picked based on the hardware model or virtual appliance used at a given site.